Mass. Vaccination In Charts

 Phase two began with residents age 75 and older.
 Friends and family members who bring them to an appointment can also be vaccinated at some clinics, including the state's mass vaccination sites and community health centers.

 In February and March, the state expanded eligibility to include educators, residents 65 and older; residents and staff of low-income senior housing; and people who have at least two health conditions that put them at increased risk for severe COVID-19.
 There are about 1.5 million people in this group.

 The next eligibility groups included workers from industries such as retail and restaurants and people with one health condition that put them at increased risk for severe illness from COVID.

-Public health experts say it’s not likely that Massachusetts will reach herd immunity until vaccines are available for children 15 and younger.
-The Pfizer vaccine was recently authorized for children ages 12-15, and Massachusetts plans to begin offering the shots on May 13.
-Trials involving the Moderna vaccine and trials in even younger children are also underway.
+Public health experts say it’s unlikely that Massachusetts will reach herd immunity until vaccines are available for children 15 and younger.
+After the Pfizer vaccine was authorized for children ages 12-15, Massachusetts began offering the shots on May 13.
+Moderna has applied for similar authorization for teens for its vaccine.
+Trials involving even younger children are also underway.

 In phases two and three, Massachusetts has pledged to send 20% more vaccines to communities with the highest infection rates.
 The Baker administration is also directing federal dollars to the 20 hardest hit communities for outreach, staffing and other administration costs.

 Vaccine Rollout FAQ

 How do I sign up for a vaccine?